t-regx/T-Regx/CONTRIBUTING.md

 There are a few rules that we believe must be obeyed, while developing and maintaining T-Regx:

 - Lack of fake TDD
-- Lack of inconsistencies
+- Minimisation of inconsistencies
 - Simple and clean design
 - Type-safety
-- Strictness of types (for example don't allow `int` where `string` is expected)
 - Lack of unnecessary performance overhead
-- Preference of exceptions over defaults, `null`s, warnings, magic values or false-positives.
+- Preference of exceptions over: defaults, `null`s, warnings, magic values or false-positives.

 ## Fake TDD